jammsen/ollama-benchmark/README.md

-# Ollama based LLM Benchmark
+# LLM Benchmark tool for Ollama

 This tool allows you to get the t/s (tokens per second) of Large Language Models (LLMs) running on your local machine.
-Currently we only support testing Ollama llms

 ## Example output